 Society for Threatened 31 July 2013 Code of Practices Peoples - Switzerland COP 31.2: Broad-based support: Members in the Mining Sector shall seek to obtain broad-based support of affected Indigenous Peoples and to have this support formally documented, including partnerships and/or programs to provide benefits and mitigate impacts.
 Note that this provision applies in all cases where there are affected Indigenous Peoples.
-For Mining Facilities with affected Indigenous Peoples, Comment [OD16]: There will a longlasting support of affected In implementation of this provision will vary according to the context.
-Peoples if there they could not give consent.
-COP 31.3: Free Prior and Informed Consent (FPIC): Members in the Mining Sector shall during the planning and approval stages obtain the free, prior and informed consent of the affected indigenous peoples for all new projects of existing Facilities or new Mining Facilities, or significant changes to existing Facilities, that are associated with any of the circumstances identified below: • Impacts on lands and natural resources subject to traditional ownership or under customary use or rights; Relocation of Indigenous Peoples from lands and natural resources subject to traditional ownership or under customary use; • Significant impacts on critical cultural heritage that is essential to the identity and/or cultural, ceremonial, or spiritual aspects of Indigenous Peoples lives; or • Use of cultural heritage, including knowledge, innovations or practices of Indigenous Peoples for commercial purposes; COP 31.4: Complaint procedure: An important instrument to build trust is the establishment of an internal complaint procedure system.
+For Mining Facilities with affected Indigenous Peoples, implementation of this provision will vary according to the context.
+COP 31.3: Free Prior and Informed Consent (FPIC): Members in the Mining Sector shall during the planning and approval stages obtain the free, prior and informed consent of the affected indigenous peoples for all new projects of existing Facilities or new Mining Facilities, or significant changes to existing Facilities, that are associated with any of the circumstances identified below: • Impacts on lands and natural resources subject to traditional ownership or under customary use or rights; • Relocation of Indigenous Peoples from lands and natural resources subject to traditional ownership or under customary use; • Significant impacts on critical cultural heritage that is essential to the identity and/or cultural, ceremonial, or spiritual aspects of Indigenous Peoples lives; or • Use of cultural heritage, including knowledge, innovations or practices of Indigenous Peoples for commercial purposes; COP 31.4: Complaint procedure: An important instrument to build trust is the establishment of an internal complaint procedure system.
 It includes dispute mechanisms with the staff in charge with the relationship with the indigenous peoples, an appeal body if the conflict cannot be settled, and a final recourse possibility involving the senior management level.
 In some countries, participation of a governmental body might be useful.
 The complaint procedure shall be developed in a participative approach and gained the consent of affected indigenous communities.
 Note that our comments do not mean that we support the final wording of the standards.
 We look forward to the revision and will then decide on what our position will be on it.
 Editorial and additional reference suggestions for Standard Guidance.
-IndustriALL Global 31 July 2013 Free, Prior and Informed Consent: The addition of free, prior and informed consent (FPIC) is Union; Construction, commendable, but the language needs to be strengthened.
+IndustriALL Global Union; Construction, 31 July 2013 Free, Prior and Informed Consent: The addition of free, prior and informed consent (FPIC) is commendable, but the language needs to be strengthened.
 Universal standards espoused by the United